kwantam/kwantam.github.com/lhs/BBKNotes1.md

 The BBK is a rather capable little beastie. <a href="http://beagleboard.org/Products/BeagleBone%20Black">BeagleBoard.org has the details</a>.
 Suffice it to say, you get a lot for your money.

 While the procedure below should not require one, you might want to spring for a <a href="http://circuitco.com/support/index.php?title=BeagleBone_Black_Accessories#Serial_Debug_Cables">serial debug cable</a> so you can have eyes on the device during the boot process.
-I bought a nice one from <a href="https://specialcomp.com/beaglebone/#20411">Special Computing</a> that uses the same USB Mini-B cable and is 3.3/5V selectable.
-(By the way, I highly recommend Special Computing; they shipped super fast!)
+I have a nice one from <a href="https://specialcomp.com/beaglebone/#20411">Special Computing</a> that uses the same USB Mini-B cable and is 3.3/5V selectable.
+Alternatively, the <a href="http://www.adafruit.com/products/954">Adafruit USB to TTL serial cable</a> is really nice because of the pinout flexibility.

 You can power the device exclusively from USB, but it's handier if you've got an <a href="http://circuitco.com/support/index.php?title=BeagleBone_Black_Accessories#5VDC_Power_Supplies">external supply</a> so that you can pull the USB connectors on the fly without losing power.